ElliesWorld/Python_Playroom/README.md

 - **GUI Framework**: Qt6
 - **Build System**: CMake

-This is an ongoing educational project aimed at creating a comprehensive learning platform for programming languages, starting with Python.
+This is an ongoing educational project aimed at creating a comprehensive learning platform for programming languages, starting with Python, C++ and C.

 ---